roman-milk/roman-milk.github.io/tainted-3.md

  Amy's dreadful, wracking sobs subsided to a series of sniffles.
 "Could I phone my mother?" she asked quietly.

  Billy kissed the top of Amy's head.
 "Of course," he replied softly.
 "She must be worried about you."
 He watched as the girl left the bed.
 Residual desire from the previous night rippled through him when Amy, nude and lithe, bent to gather her clothes from the bedroom floor.
 She dressed quickly against the morning cold.
-Report_Story #3